Costs related to the extraction of wisdom teeth

 Cost of surgery depends on the degree of difficulty and the positioning of the teeth in the bone structure.
 Removal of impacted wisdom teeth can be either extremely difficult or relatively straightforward and easy.
-To determine the degree of difficulty, at Saint Albans Cloud Dental Center, we will examine the patient and the radiography methodically.
+To determine the degree of difficulty, the doctor at Cloud Dental will examine methodically the patient and the radiography.

-Accessibility will be our first factor to determine the difficulty.
-Second factor will be the position of the wisdom teeth to predict whether any extraordinary surgical approaches will be necessary or if the patient will encounter any postoperative problems.
+Access will be our first factor to determine the level of difficulty.
+Second factor will be the position of the wisdom teeth to predict whether any extraordinary surgical approaches will be necessary or if the patient will encounter any risk of postoperative problems.

 To determine the difficulty of the case, a panoramic radiograph will be used.
-Cloud Dental Center near Burlington, will use a classification system to determine the difficulty level of the case.
+We will use a classification system to determine the difficulty level of the case.

-Insurance companies rely on this system and classify the cost with three types of classification of impactions: soft tissue impaction, partially bony impaction, and completely boney impaction.
-We all also have another code for difficult and completely boney impaction.
-This classification is used extensively by insurance.
+Insurance companies rely on this system and classify the cost with three types of classification of impactions: soft tissue impaction, partially bony impaction, and completely bony impaction.
+We all also have another code for difficult and completely bony impaction.
+This classification is used extensively by insurances.

 It frequently has no relationship to the difficulty of the extraction.
 The parameters of angulation, ramus relationship, root morphology, and patient age are more important than this classification.